 TECHNICAL SPECIFICATIONS

-The favoured technical design is for a 1500 MW High Voltage Direct Current (HVDC) interconnector, built in two 750 MW links and supported by High Voltage Alternating Current (HVAC) transmission network developments in North West Tasmania.
-The design includes modern HVDC cable and converter station technologies that support reliable power transfers across Bass Strait.
+The favoured technical design is for a 1500 MW High Voltage Direct Current (HVDC) interconnector, built in two 750 MW stages and supported by High Voltage Alternating Current (HVAC) transmission network developments in North West Tasmania.
+The design includes modern HVDC cable and converter station technologies that support reliable two-way power transfers across Bass Strait.

-VICTORIA CONNECTS IN THE LATROBE VALLEY

-Marinus Link and supporting transmission have a positive business case assessment.
-Work continues to progress this critical national infrastructure to being a 'shovel ready' project.
+Marinus Link and supporting transmission have a strong business case.
+Work continues to progress this critical national infrastructure to be 'shovel ready'.
 TasNetworks is committed to working with stakeholders and local communities and to providing opportunities for feedback and comment on the project.
-CET IN TOUCH